Fkitchell/fkitchell/README.md

   - I tend to struggle to ask for help, so I while I don't think there's anything for this prompt...there almost definitely is.
 - 💬 Ask me about ...
   - My 95 pound boxer-lab mix, Solomon.
-- 📫 How to reach me: ...
-  - my email is fletcher@magnifytechsolutions.com

 <!--
 **Fkitchell/fkitchell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.